pierrepat/MAC-VS-MICROSOFT/README.md

 # MACVSMICROSOFT
-Machine learning algorithm to predict prospect purchase decision on Apple or Microsoft product
+Machine learning algorithm to predict prospect purchase decision on Apple or Microsoft laptop based on a survey done on Hult student preferences